WritingPanda/gocodeup.github.io/md/lampj/prerequisites/boolean_logic.md

 Seems simple enough.
 Based on a true or false value, whether or not it is dark, we will make a decision and take action.
 We can take this a little further and say:

-> If it is dark, then turn on the street light, otherwise turn off the street light.
+> If it is dark, then turn on the street light.
+Otherwise turn off the street light.

 Here, will take action whether it is dark or not.